 Types of PMFs

-- Binomial distribution for the number of successes within a set of trials, such as heads in a series of coin tosses.
+- Binomial for the number of successes within a set of trials, such as heads in a series of coin tosses.

-- Negative binomial distribution for the number of failures before a specified number of successes occur, such as the number of attempts before making three successful sales.
+- Negative binomial for the number of failures before a specified number of successes occur, such as the number of attempts before making three successful sales.

-- Geometric distribution for the number of trials before a success occurs, such as the number of tosses before getting heads on a coin.
+- Geometric for the number of trials before a success occurs, such as the number of tosses before getting heads on a coin.

-- Hypergeometric distribution for sampling without replacement, such as the number of red balls drawn from a jar of mixed colored balls, where the proportion of red balls is known.
+- Hypergeometric for sampling without replacement, such as the number of red balls drawn from a jar of mixed colored balls, where the proportion of red balls is known.